-It can be seen that the URE (95%) is quite high for a lot of satellites and one of them (PRN10) has URE larger than the 7.8m threshold.

-The daily constellation RMS URE results in the period October to December 2014 and the 4m threshold are shown in the next figure.
+It can be seen that the URE (95%) for all satellites is below the 7.8m threshold.
+The daily constellation RMS URE results in the period January to March 2015 and the 4m threshold are shown in the next figure.
 Note that \leq 7.8 m 95% SPS SIS URE performance standard is equivalent to a \leq 4.0 m RMS SPS SIS URE performance standard [RD.1].
 This is also important for the position service availability assessment.